 This chapter presents Cascade's avoided cost forecast and explains how it was derived.
-While the IRP planning horizon is 28 years, avoided costs are forecasted for 45 years to account for the full measure life of some energy efficiency measures, such as insulation, which has a 30-year life.
+While the IRP planning horizon is 28 years, avoided costs are forecasted for 45 years to account for the full measure life of some energy efficiency measures, such as insulation, which has a 30year life.
 The avoided cost forecast is based on the performance of Cascade's resource portfolio under expected conditions.

-- Avoided cost forecasting serves as a primary input for determining energy efficiency targets. - Cascade's avoided costs include fixed transportation costs, variable transportation costs, commodity costs, carbon compliance costs, distribution system costs, a risk premium, and a 10% adder. - As per WUTC guidelines, Cascade is using the Social Cost of Carbon with a 2.5% discount rate as its base carbon compliance costs - The total avoided cost ranges between \$1.00 and \$6.52/therm over the 28year planning horizon.
+- Avoided cost forecasting serves as a primary input for determining energy efficiency targets. - Cascade's avoided costs include fixed transportation costs, variable transportation costs, commodity costs, carbon compliance costs, distribution system costs, a risk premium, and a 10% adder. - For consistency between the OR and WA IRPs, Cascade is using the Social Cost of Carbon with a 2.5% discount rate as its base carbon compliance costs - The total avoided cost ranges between \$1.00 and \$6.52/therm over the 28year planning horizon.